 On the other hand, you might want to avoid ExpressVPN if you can’t stand:

-- Only three simultaneous connections per subscription: Although you can purchase another subscription or router for more connections.
+- Only five simultaneous connections per subscription: Although you can purchase another subscription or router for more connections.

 Any more questions or comments you’re dying to share?
 Leave them below— we’re excited to hear from you.